Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enterprise License and License Included.
 - [ ] Role based License and License Included.

-### in AWS, which security aspects are the customer's responsibility?
+### In AWS, which security aspects are the customer's responsibility?
 Choose 4 answers

 - [x] Security Group and ACL (Access Control List) settings.
 - [ ] Decommissioning storage devices.